 Acceptance is key if you want to heal.
 Quit wishing for loving parents.
 Quit hoping to change a personality-disordered individual into a compassionate human being.
 It won't ever happen.
 Accept that you have a parent (or both) who is incapable of loving you and treating you like a person instead of a possession.
 Such an unempathetic creature will never care about your happiness, only what you can do for them or how you reflect on them.

-As an adult, it is important to identify your part in it, how you allowed the abuse to continue.
-This does not mean beat yourself up over it; it means take a step back, asses the situation (now that you are out of it, it should be easier to do; you'll have a clearer picture), and determine what boundaries you need to establish and enforce.
+As an adult, it is important to identify how you allow the abuse to continue in current relationships.
+This does not mean beat yourself up over it; it means take a step back, assess the situation, and determine what boundaries you need to establish and enforce.
 Romantic partners, co-workers, friends, parents, and siblings are some of the relationships you may need to scrutinize.

-If you were the victim of an NPD parent, chances are you had no choice about being victimized, at least as a child.
-As you became a teenager, you may have still been a willing participant simply by not knowing any better, because NPDs destroy boundaries.
+If you were the victim of an NPD parent, chances are you weren't encouraged to establish boundaries at the appropriate stage of your childhood.
+As you blossomed into a teenager, your normal attempts at autonomy were likely seen as an affront to your personality disordered parent(s).
 Small children have no boundaries and are completely dependent on their caregivers; when those caregivers fail to teach the children to develop healthy boundaries, it will have a negative impact on personal development.

 3. If Possible, Figure Out How to Forgive

-Some victims are unwilling or unable to do this.
+Some victims are unwilling, or unable, to do this.
 Personally, I think it's a crucial step.
-Forgiveness is for YOU, not the abuser.
+Forgiveness is for you, not the abuser.
 It's about you being able to let go and move on, about not allowing your abuser to take up so much space in your head and emotions.
-It does not mean forgetting what was done to you or rationalizing it away or letting the abuser think that what they did was okay.
+It does not mean forgetting what was done to you.
+It also doesn't mean rationalizing it away or letting the abuser think the cruel treatment they inflicted on you was okay.